Blue Diamond Society: Visions

 The society's visions are to create a society that respects and values each sexual and gender minorities, where every person of a sexual and gender minority can have equal rights and the same dignity of heterosexual, cisgender persons and also a society where all sexual and gender minorities have hope and equal opportunities.

 Achievements of Blue Diamond Society

 BDS worked with local governments and the Supreme Court to have the Election Commission of Nepal and local census forms offer a "third gender" option in addition to "male" and "female".
 A third gender person, Bishnu Adhikari, received full citizenship and identification papers as ruled by the Supreme Court Nepal in 2007.
 This has encouraged other third gender citizens to demand correct legal identification with their correct gender.
 Continuous lobbying, delegations, and sit-in programs from the local to national level have been carried out by the Blue Diamond Society.
 The Manisha Dhaka l was awarded the "Nai Rani Laxmi" award in 2010 for her contributions to LGBT rights and actively participated in the pleadings in the petition filed for equal rights in 2007.

+Other achievements of Blue Diamond Society include: